cbcrg/tcoffee/docs/tcoffee_manual.rst

 In the cache, the colors of each residue are declared with a number between 0 and 9.
 Undeclared residues will appear without any color in the final alignment.

-Preparing a Sequence or Alignment Cache
+Preparing a sequence or alignment cache
 ---------------------------------------
 Let us consider the following file: